Freetz/freetz/docs/patches/README.md

     Running telefon daemon in "inhaus mode" restores: - Processing of /var/flash/calllog on incoming calls.
 In case you added telnetd, this patch also restores: - Support for telnetd on/off by phone (#96*7* / #96*8*). - Processing of /var/flash/fx_conf attributes responsible for automatic start of telnetd.

   * **<u>USBSTORAGE_AUTOMOUNT: Automount filesystems</u><a id='usbstorage_automount'></a>**<br>
     The filesystems ext2, ext3, ext4, fat, hfs, hfs+, ntfs and reiserfs and swap are mounted automatically.
-Detection is done by blkid utility .
+Detection is done by blkid applet .
 It depends on the original firmware which of the following points you have to select.